-Best Camping Chairs 2017
+Best Camping Chairs in 2018

 Aah, camping.
 RVing.
 The great outdoors.
 As much as we love the great outdoors, we also certainly love to have a place to sit while we aren't hiking.
 What better place to sit than a nice cozy rock?
 Pfffffff.